I don’t know anyone who has been to Konya. In fact, I don’t know anyone who has ever mentioned that they would like to go to Konya.

 But, I know a lot of people interested in philosophy, mysticism, Buddhism, yoga and meditation.
 In other words, I know a lot of people who are interested in spirituality, self-discovery and inner-peace.
 They readily travel all over the world, to sanctuaries and sacred places where they can fulfil their dreams, but none of them consider going to Konya.

 However, that’s very strange because possibly Konya is one of the most spiritual places that you can find.
 It’s a birthplace of the Mevlevi order and Whirling Dervishes and a resting place of one of the greatest philosophers, mystics and poets – Rumi.

-It could be that people in the west do not know very much about Rumi, because, frankly speaking, I did not know anything about him before I went to Konya.
-But in other parts of the world, especially in Turkey and Iran, Rumi is well known, celebrated and honoured.
+It could be that people in the West don’t know very much about Rumi, because frankly speaking, I didn’t know anything about him before I went to Konya.
+However, in other parts of the world, especially in Turkey and Iran, Rumi is well known, celebrated and honoured.

 MY HOTEL IN KONYA